 Waterford: Learn how crystal is crafted at the House of Waterford Crystal during a workshop tour.

-Belfast: Discover the full story of the Titanic at the Titanic Belfast visitor attraction and monument in Belfast.
+Belfast: Discover the full story of the Titanic at the Titanic Belfast visitor attraction in Belfast.

 Dublin: A Local Specialist will show you Dublin's elegant Georgian squares, O'Connell Street and the Custom House.